vgarc018/cs100hw4/README.md

 Tokenizers such as `strtok` will not output these empty tokens but maybe it might be useful to know where these empty tokens are, so the boost tokenizer gives us this option.
-In order to do this, `keep_empty_tokens` must be passed in as the third paramter for `char_separator<char>.` Let's use the previous example, ex_5.cpp, again and change our delimiter to:
+In order to do this, `keep_empty_tokens` must be passed in as the third paramter for `char_separator<char>.` Let's use the previous example, ex_5.cpp, and change our delimiter to:

 `char_separator<char> delim("^| ", ";", keep_empty_tokens);`